yob/prawn-js/README.markdown

 ## Usage

-Prawn-JS depends on core prawn library, and simply adds a few additional methods to the standard Prawn::Document object that allow your Javascript to be associated with certain events.
+Prawn-JS depends on the core prawn library, and simply adds a few additional methods to the standard Prawn::Document object that allow your Javascript to be associated with certain events.

 Start by requiring the prawn library, then the prawn-js library.
 Build your PDF as usual, and use methods lke add_docopen_js to register your code fragments.